ucsb-seclab/harden-HBFA/blogs/2021-12-19/README.md

 The GUID is the `gEfiCallerIdGuid`.

-With `rejectStart = 1` a registered component does invoke `main()`.
-This feature can be used to prevent a particular component to run during POST without recompiling and updating the BIOS.
+With `rejectStart = 1` a registered component does not invoke `main()`.
+This feature can be used to prevent a particular component from running during POST without recompiling and updating the BIOS.

 ## Adding a command line on a real platform
 On a real platform the "POST command line" is placed in NVRAM, and can be modified using a